VeVarunSharma/VeVarunSharma.github.io/README.md

 ### Things I'm working to improve

 - Leadership.
-I am always learning to improve this muscle and how to best delegate to others as I like to lead from the front due to my servant leadership style.
+I am always learning to improve this muscle and how to best delegate to others.
+I've learned how to lean into my servant leadership style to most benefit my team.
 - Conflict management.
 I can feel uncomfortable when conflicts happen.
-It's important to stay calm and contribute to resolving situations.
+What I've learned is that the only thing you can control in life is yourself and not others.
+How you respond (not react) is everything.
 - Boundary setting.
 I'm working to be more efficient and intentional with my time.
 I can take on too much and come at the expense of me or the team.
 This is an improving area however.

 ### What makes me uncomfortable

 - Overt aggressiveness that's unncessary.
+- Being in a siutation that deviates from my values of integrity
 - Environments that are noisy and/or crowded.
-- Being in a siutation that deviates from my values of integrity

 ### What makes me grumpy

 - Witnessing injustice and incivilities.
 When people are not acting in a fair way.
-- When people show disrespect towards me or anyone else.
+- When people are disrespectful towards me or anyone else.
 - Doing work without understanding the why.
 - Lack of order and consistency, especially when I have to get my hands dirty. (e.g. contribute to a codebase that I find hard to understand)